1 October 2020

 If you don’t spend enough time memorising the verbs, you’ll forever feel unsure of the different verb forms.

-If you’re a beginner, now is a great time to focus on learning the most common verbs and their verb forms.
-If you learn 50 common verbs in all their five forms, you will be able to say 250 sentences!!
+If you’re around level A2, now is a great time to focus on learning the most common verbs and their verb forms.
+If you learn 50 common verbs in all their five forms, you will be able to say 250 sentences!
 And then you can easily swap the person, or a time expression, and suddenly you have SO many things you can express in Swedish.

 If you are an intermediate or a more advanced learner, you might be able to relate to these (frustrated) questions: